-The IEA Iron and Steel Tracking report[59] highlights the need for rapid expansion of scrap based, hydrogen based and CCUS-based production technologies to met global Net Zero Emissions ambitions.
+The IEA Iron and Steel Tracking report^[59] highlights the need for rapid expansion of scrap based, hydrogen based and CCUS-based production technologies to meet global net zero emissions ambitions.
 Other aspects of the iron and steel roadmap include improving material efficiency in steel end-users and process efficiency improvements for existing manufacturers.
-NZAu adopts the pathway outlined in Net Zero America[68] for steel production via a hydrogen based DRI-EAF route (Figure 75), as the most commercially mature pathway for decarbonising steel production in Australia.
+NZAu adopts the pathway outlined in Net Zero America^[68] for steel production via a hydrogen based DRI-EAF route (Figure 74), as the most commercially mature pathway for decarbonising steel production in Australia.